 - Automotive applications

 - Motors and generators

 1. Occupancy counter for building spaces

 Energy requirements of heating, ventilation, and air conditioning (HVAC) in large buildings can be decreased significantly if the HVAC effort can adapt to occupancy levels and needs.
 This project is to design, build, and demonstrate an occupancy counter suitable for offices or small meeting rooms.
-Requirements: the count must be exactly correct for up to 6 occupants, and correct within +/- one person for up to 12.
-The count should be updated 2 to 10 times per minute.
+Requirements: the count must be exact for up to six occupants, and correct within +/- one person for up to twelve.
+The count should be updated two to ten times per minute.
 Output data must be provided through a wireless connection (such as Wifi) to a web server.

 In this project, tri-color RGB solid-state lighting is to be employed to emulate natural light for windowless work spaces.
 The team must research how the color and brightness of natural sunlight varies over the course of a day, then design and demonstrate efficient power electronic hardware that can drive a solid-state RGB set to provide an equivalent effect.